jcubb/fin-data/README.md

 - `etf_tickers.csv`: List of ETF tickers for analysis
 - `spdr_data.xlsx`: SPDR ETF information and metadata
+-
 - Expect all of the following to be present in `data_db_root`.
-Review code to see how to create initial file if needed
 - `spdrfactors.pickle`: all the Historical SPDR ETF returns
 - `sprtns.pickle`: all the historical individual equity returns
 - `spsect.pickle`: all the individual equity sectors/industries, frozen when first found
-- `sp500_history.pickle`: dictionary of SP500 snapshots, with sector, industry, weight
+- `sp500_history.pickle`: dictionary of SP500 snapshots, with sector, industry, weight **HOWEVER** now the code will create them if they are not already present
 - Generated pickle files store historical data and are saved to the configured data directory

 ## Configuration